smileidentity/smile-identity-core-js/README.md

 ## Documentation

-This package requires specific input parameters, for more detail on these parameters please refer to our [documentation for Web API](https://docs.smileidentity.com/server-to-server/javascript).
+This package requires specific input parameters.
+For more details on these parameters, please refer to our [Web API documentation](https://docs.usesmileid.com/server-to-server/javascript).

-Please note that you will have to be a Smile Identity Partner to be able to query our services.
-You can sign up on the [Portal](https://portal.smileidentity.com/signup).
+Note that querying our services requires Smile Identity Partner status, obtainable by signing up on the [Portal](https://portal.usesmileid.com/signup).

 ## Getting Help

-For usage questions, the best resource is [our official documentation](https://docs.smileidentity.com).
-However, if you require further assistance, you can file a [support ticket via our portal](https://portal.smileidentity.com/partner/support/tickets) or visit the [contact us page](https://portal.smileidentity.com/partner/support/tickets) on our website.
+For usage questions, consult [our official documentation](https://docs.usesmileid.com).
+If you require further assistance, you can file a [support ticket via our portal](https://portal.usesmileid.com/partner/support/tickets) or visit our [contact us page](https://www.usesmileid.com/contact-us).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub [here](https://github.com/smileidentity/smile-identity-core-js).
+Bug reports and pull requests are welcome on GitHub at [this repository](https://github.com/smileidentity/smile-identity-core-js).

 ## License